Siddhantsingh1230/ShopSpaceBackend/data/readme.txt

 !
-Files For storing all App related config files and Database connections
+Files For storing all App related config files,firebase-utils and Database connections